This Month's Newsletter

 The monthly Sing For Joy newsletter contains a letter from the program's host, Rev. Alexandra M. Jacob, along with a listing of music selections for each program and the corresponding scripture readings.
 If you'd like to receive a complimentary subscription, fill out our online request form to subscribe.

-Program Host, Sing For Joy
+Music Director, Sing For Joy

 Support Sing For Joy